• Skip to main content

 • You can freeze a few cranberries ahead to use as ice cubes.

-• I recommend to first peel the ginger.
+• If using the ginger, then I recommend first peeling it.
 I found that boiling the unpeeled ginger slices created flakes with the peels with some that were small enough to go through my fine-mesh colander.

 • Don't forget to chill your sparkling water ahead so your mocktail is extra frosty.